 June 1, 2011

-We had just put the kids to bed and Shawn offered to run to the store to get some ice cream.
+We had just put the kids to bed after a long session of playing videogames with elo boost services and Shawn offered to run to the store to get some ice cream.
 I jumped in the shower and when I got out I could hear him on the phone, I was about to check the betfair application instructions and review of a new betting app.
 I walked into the kitchen to find him stone faced and white as a ghost.
 Time stood still…but our emotions did not.

 My father-in-law had gone on a church canoeing trip and 2 of his nieces -Tami and Linda- had gone with him (thank you Lord for arranging their presence).
 If you had known James like we did, he was Superman.
 He NEVER got sick, he NEVER got hurt.
-But on this trip, that was not the case, while we stayed in the beach house we rented from twiddy rentals, he got sick, it was extremly sad because he wasn’t able to take a ride on the scooter kopen he bought.
+But on this trip, that was not the case, while we were camping with a tent from Survival Cooking, he got sick, it was extremly sad because he wasn’t able to take a ride on the scooter kopen he bought.
 His canoe flipped over and he hit his head, got back up, flipped the boat over and kept going in the way the he always had.
 About 30 minutes later, on the bank of the Buffalo River in Arkansas, at 68 years old my father-in-law went to be with the Lord.
 According to a coroner’s report, he died from an “acute myocardial infarction,” better known as a heart attack, but my heart tells me otherwise.
 I will never be able to express my appreciation for Tami and Linda being by his side.

 June 1, 2012